 The Office of Academic Support and Advising is responsible for student testing and assessment.
-The following tests are available to take at Mildred Elley, Pittsfield, MA Campus
+The following tests are available to take at Mildred Elley, Pittsfield, MA Campus:

-- Pre-Nursing Accuplacer Exam

 - Accuplacer Predictor Test

-- Algebra and Biology Proficiency Exams

 - TEAS Exam

-- Accuplacer ATB Exam

-- Wonderlic Skills Test

-- NHA National Certification Exams CPT, CET, CCMA and CMAA
+- NHA National Certification Exams CPT, CET, CCMA, and CMAA

 - ATI Diagnostic Exams

 Exam proctors receive the appropriate training and certification for exams or exam platforms in use.
-The campus Dean of Academic Affairs, along with the Dean or Director who supervises the Office of Academic Support and Advising conduct semi-annual proctor and test administration training in June and December every year.
+The campus Dean of Academic Affairs, along with the Dean or Director who supervises the Office of Academic Support and Advising conducts semi-annual proctor and test administration training in June and December every year.